virialvill/all-the-news-react/README.md

 ```

+React’s ES6 class components have [lifecycle methods](https://reactjs.org/docs/react-component.html).
+When the `componentDidMount()` method runs, the component will have already been rendered once with the render() method, but it will render again when the fetched data is stored in the local state of the component with `setState()`. `setState()` always forces React to re-render just those portions of the DOM which need updating.

-But that would eventually lead to issues.
+But locating this in the stories component will eventually lead to issues.
 When we hook up our navbar it will need to access a fetching mechanism in order to bring the new content into the app.
-THerefore it is a much better idea to keep this functionality at the top level of our application.
+THerefore it is a better idea to keep this functionality at the top level of our application.

 ## State in App